Emirates (airline): Sustainability

 In its efforts to reduce carbon emissions, the Emirates started exploring the use of sustainable aviation fuel (SAF) for its fleet since 2017.
 The airline has partnered with the world's leading biodiesel producers such as Neste, a Finnish producer of sustainable aviation fuel, as well as Shell Aviation.
 In January 2023, the airline conducted a successful demonstration flight of a Boeing 777-300ER using 100 percent SAF in one of its two engines.
 In November of the same year, Emirates conducted another demonstration flight of an Airbus A380 using 100 percent SAF in one of the airplane's four engines.
-Following successful tests, Emirates operated its first commercial flight using SAF blend on October 24, 2023, on Emirates flight EK 412 from Dubai to Sydney, Australia using an Airbus A380.
+Following successful tests, Emirates operated its first commercial flight using SAF blend on 24 October 2023, on Emirates flight EK 412 from Dubai to Sydney, Australia using an Airbus A380.

 Currently, the airline has suppliers set up to supply its flights with SAF in several airports around the world including Paris, Lyon, Oslo, Amsterdam, London, Singapore and its home base in Dubai.

 Accidents and incidents

-Emirates has experienced several aircraft incidents (none with passenger or crew fatalities).
+Since commencing operations in 1985, Emirates has recorded six aircraft accidents and incidents.
+Two resulted in ground fatalities: the 2016 crash of Flight EK521 at Dubai International Airport, in which a firefighter was killed, and the 2025 crash of Emirates SkyCargo Flight 9788 at Hong Kong International Airport, in which two airport security staff were killed.
+No passengers or crew have died in an Emirates accident: